esperanca-leonardo/microservice-email/README.md

 DATABASE_USER_PASSWORD=123
 ```

+### Important Note
+Before proceeding with the instructions below, please remember to change the values of the following environment variables according to your credentials: `MAIL_USERNAME`, `MAIL_PASSWORD`.

 - #### 4.1 Configuring Environment Variables Automatically
 	To make the setup process more easier, you can use a script to automatically configure these environment variables.
 Below are instructions and scripts for Windows and Linux systems.